Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: theory

-After the optimal coefficients $c_{2l}$ are obtained with $M$ sampled grid points, we check whether the function $F_{d}(E)$ satisfies Eqs.~(\ref{eq:fecond1}-\ref{eq:fecond3}) for all $E \in [0, \frac{2\pi}{T}]$ by combining a grid search with a fine grid of $100,000$ points and an optimization routine using the \texttt{scipy.optimization} module~\cite{2020SciPy-NMeth}.
-As an example of the calculated results, $f_{d}(w)$ and $F_{d}(E)$ obtained with degree $144$ and $\epsilon=0.01$ are shown in Figs.~\ref{fig:qetu_fpoly}(a) and \ref{fig:qetu_fpoly}(b).
+In both approaches, we check whether the function $F_{d}(E)$ satisfies Eqs.~(\ref{eq:fecond1}-\ref{eq:fecond3}) for all $E \in [0, \frac{2\pi}{T}]$ by combining a grid search with a fine grid of $100,000$ points and an optimization routine using the \texttt{scipy.optimization} module~\cite{2020SciPy-NMeth}.
+As an example of the calculated results, $f_{d}(w)$ and $F_{d}(E)$ obtained for $\epsilon=0.01$ are shown in Figs.~\ref{fig:qetu_fpoly}(a) and \ref{fig:qetu_fpoly}(b).

-Figure~\ref{fig:qetu_query} shows the calculated number of queries to $U_{HT}$, which is half of the minimum degree $d$, for three different sets of $E_{\textrm{targ}}, \delta$.
+Figure~\ref{fig:qetu_query} shows the calculated number of queries to $U_{HT}$, which is half of the minimum degree $d$, for three different sets of $(E_{\textrm{targ}}, \delta)$.
 Here $E_{\textrm{targ}}$ and $\delta$ are obtained numerically from the results of the Kaiser window-based filter (Fig.~\ref{fig:filter} (b)) with $\alpha=3$ and $n=6, 8, 9$, using $y_{c}=2^{n-2} - 1$ and $\epsilon=10^{-7}$ (see also Fig.~\ref{fig:kaiser_eps}).
-The number of sampled points $M$ is a hyperparameter, and we compare three cases, $M=800,3200$ and $12800$.
-In the figures, $\epsilon$ is varied from $10^{-2}$ to $10^{-5}$.
-For $\epsilon < 10^{-5}$ we have difficulty obtaining reliable results.
+The number of sampled points $M$ in the second approach is a hyperparameter, and we compare three cases, $M=800,3200$ and $12800$.
+In the figures, $\epsilon$ is varied from $10^{-1}$ to $10^{-2}$ ($10^{-2}$ to $10^{-5}$) for the first (second) approach.
 The errors in the QPE-based filters with the three window functions are also shown for comparison.

+It can be seen that the number of queries in the first approach is noticeably larger than that in the second approach; for $\epsilon=10^{-2}$, queries in the former approach are $\approx 9$ times larger than those in the latter.
+As a result, the QETU-based filter in the first approach requires more queries than the QPE-based filters.
+This aligns with the conclusions drawn in Ref.~\cite{PRXQuantum.5.040339} based on the rectangular window, which state that the QPE-based filtering is more efficient than QETU.